-Car insurance laws vary from state to state, but all states have requirements that include some type of car insurance or proof of financial responsibility.
-Even though it may seem like an extra cost, car insurance protects you, your family and your vehicle if you’re in an accident or if your vehicle is damaged.
+Car insurance laws vary from state to state, but all states require some type of car insurance or proof of financial responsibility.
+It may seem like an extra cost, but actually car insurance protects you, your family and your vehicle if you’re in an accident or if your vehicle is damaged.

-State insurance laws may require some level of these auto coverages
+In general, state car insurance laws may require some level of these auto coverages:

-Liability Insurance applies to injuries that you, the designated driver or policyholder, cause to someone else.
+Liability Insurance covers injuries that you, the designated driver or policyholder, cause to someone else.
 You and family members listed on the policy may also be covered when driving someone else’s car with their permission.

-State insurance laws typically require medical coverage that pays for the treatment of injuries to the driver and passengers of the policyholder’s car.
-PIP may cover medical payments, lost wages, the cost of replacing services normally performed by someone injured in an auto accident and funeral costs.
+State car insurance laws typically require medical coverage that pays for the treatment of injuries to the driver and passengers of the policyholder’s car.
+PIP may cover medical payments, lost wages or other costs resulting from an accident.

 This auto insurance coverage pays for damage you (or someone driving the car with your permission) may cause to someone else’s property.
-In addition to vehicle damage, it can include damage to lamp posts, telephone poles, fences, buildings or other structures your car hits.
+Besides vehicle damage, it can include damage to lamp posts, telephone poles, fences, buildings or other structures your car hits.

-You may be covered by collision insurance in the event that your car is damaged by a collision with another vehicle or object, or in the event the vehicle flips over.
-Collision insurance may also cover damage caused by potholes.
+This coverage protects you in the event your car is damaged in a crash with another vehicle or object, or in the event the vehicle flips over.
+Collision insurance may also cover damage caused by potholes in the road.